j1nma/molecular-dynamics-simulation/README.md

 mvn clean package
 ```

-For some graphs, have *oct2py* installed through pip:
+For some graphs, have *oct2py* installed through pip or pip3:
 ```
 pip[3] install --user oct2py
 ```